Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The surgery is most often done with laparoscopy.
 But it may also be done with open surgery.

-Surgical tools are placed through the other small incisions.
+Tiny surgical tools are placed through the other small incisions.

 The stomach is wrapped around the outside of the esophagus.
 The wrap is stitched into place.